michgrady/app-inventory/README.md

 Code is contained in private repository.

 Upcoming features:
+- [ ] Allow 2 different pay rates in one period (1.5x holiday pay, for example, or nanny share with different rates per # children present)
 - [ ] Support multiple employees
 - [ ] Allow employee self-tracking of time